wp-plugins/w4-post-list/readme.txt

 Ajax can be enabled for pagination to avoid page-loading.

-The next thing is Templates.
+The next thing is Template.
 And that's the Prime Feature of this plugin.
-Templates can be designed using Shortcodes and HTML codes.
+Template can be designed using Shortcodes and HTML codes.
 You can create a simple list just showing post title and linked to the post page, or you can display complex list using any of the information relating to post.
 Some of these are -

 * post thumbnail